pi0n00r/pve-macpro7-1/README.md

 📦 Installation
 Download the required kernel from Releases and install: apt install ./pve-kernel-VERSION_amd64.deb
-Note: This fork uses tested scripts from fabianishere and proxmox.
+Note: This fork uses patched kernels from fabianishere and t2linux.
 New kernels will only be released when they release updates.

 🗑 Removal
 apt remove pve-kernel-6.5*t2 pve-headers-6.5*t2